 |10: Track and monitor all access to network resources and cardholder data

 11: Regularly test security systems and processes

 |12: Maintain a policy that addresses information security for all personnel|

 The Payment Application Data Security Standard (PA-DSS) is for software developers and integrators of payment applications that store, process or transmit cardholder data as part of authorization or settlement when these applications are sold, distributed or licensed to third parties.

 PA-DSS requires vendors of third-party payment applications to ensure proper security controls are in place to safeguard cardholder data.
 Many of the controls within PA-DSS are designed to specifically address common vulnerabilities that were identified as main causes in credit card data loss.

-Effective July 1, 2012, Mastercard revised the Mastercard SDP Program Standards to require all merchants and service providers that use third party-provided payment applications to only use those applications that are compliant with the Payment Card Industry Payment Application Data Security Standard (PCI PA-DSS), as applicable.
-The applicability of the PCI PA-DSS to third party-provided payment applications is defined in the PCI PA-DSS Program Guide.
-In addition, Mastercard will establish a new PA-DSS compliance validation requirement for Level 1, Level 2 and Level 3 merchants as well as Level 1 and Level 2 service providers.
+Mastercard requires all merchants and service providers that use third party-provided payment applications to only use those applications that are compliant with the Payment Card Industry Payment Application Data Security Standard (PCI PA-DSS), as applicable.
+The applicability of the PCI PA-DSS to third party-provided payment applications is defined in the PCI PA-DSS Program Guide available on the PCI Security Standards Council (SSC) website.